warthog618/gpiocdev-rs/README.md

 ## uapi

-The [uapi](https://warthog618.github.io/gpiod-rs/gpiod_uapi/) crate provides a minimal safe Rust wrapper around the character device ioctls.
+The [gpiocdev-uapi](https://warthog618.github.io/gpiocdev-rs/uapi/) crate provides a minimal safe Rust wrapper around the character device ioctls.

-The gpiod crate provides a higher level abstraction, so you should use that unless you have some particular interest in calling the ioctls directly.
+The gpiocdev crate provides a higher level abstraction, so you should use that unless you have some particular interest in calling the ioctls directly.